tseemann/kounta/README.md

 * When using reads, it is recommended to only use R1, and ignore R2 as it is normally noisier and more error-prone, and doesn't add much extra information
-* If you only want "core" k-mers, you can `grep -w 0 kmers.tsv > core.tsv`.
+* If you only want "core" k-mers, you can `grep -v -w 0 kmers.tsv > core.tsv`
+ (NOTE: will removed header line)
 * To binarize the results to presence/absence you can `sed -e 's/[1-9][0-9]*/1/g' kmers.tsv > yesno.tsv`
+(NOTE: will mess up header line)

 ## Installation